SimonHarte/SpartanGrid/Documentation.md

 #### `.grid-unlock(<config>)`

 Pass in your grid configuration like with `.grid-bundle()`.
-This will unlock all the grid mixins using your configuration within the current scope.
+This will unlock all the grid mixins using your configuration within the current scope (or globally).

 ```less
 #my-scope {